djeada/Statistics-Notes/notes/basic_concepts/descriptive_statistics.md

 Measures of central tendency provide an idea of the average or central value of the dataset.

-* **Arithmetic Mean:** Suitable for characterizing symmetric distributions without outliers.
-It's also the balancing point of a distribution.
+- The **arithmetic mean** is useful for characterizing symmetric distributions without outliers and represents the balancing point of a distribution.
+It is calculated as:

 $$\mu_{X} = \frac{1}{n} \sum x$$

-* **Weighted Mean:** Takes into account the importance or weight of each value in the dataset.
+- The **weighted mean** accounts for the importance or weight of each value in the dataset, giving more influence to values with higher weights.
+It is calculated as:

 $$\mu_{X} = \frac{\sum w_ix_i}{\sum w_i}$$

-* **Geometric Mean:** Ideal for averaging ratios or handling multiplicative data.
-Always smaller than the arithmetic mean.
+- The **geometric mean** is ideal for averaging ratios or handling multiplicative data.
+It is always smaller than the arithmetic mean and is calculated as:

 $$\text{mean} =\sqrt[n]{a_{1}a_{2}...a_{n}}$$

-* **Median:** The precise middle value among a dataset when sorted in ascending order.
-Suitable for skewed distributions or data with outliers.
+- The **median** is the middle value of a dataset when sorted in ascending order and is particularly suitable for skewed distributions or datasets with outliers.

-* **Mode:** The most frequently occurring element in a dataset.
+- The **mode** refers to the most frequently occurring value in a dataset, making it a measure of the most common observation.

 ### Example